 Let’s dive right in.

-This was already said earlier, but it’s so important it doesn’t hurt to repeat.
+This was already said earlier, but it’s so important it doesn’t hurt to repeat it.
 In-game ads should NEVER appear during gameplay.
 This is a costly mistake where not only will players not engage with the ad but might churn for good.

 Speaking of interstitials, the most important thing is they don’t interrupt gameplay and don’t appear too often.